richardshuai/atomworks-caliby/README.md

 **For new apptainers**:
-For more information, see the `apptainer.spec` file in the root of the repo, which builds the standalone `cifutils` apptainer.
+For more information, see the `apptainer.spec` file in the root of the repo, which builds the standalone `atomworks.io` apptainer.
 You can copy the sections from there to your project's apptainer spec file, add your project dependencies and then build your project's apptainer.

 # Apptainer build instructions
-To rebuild the standalone `cifutils` apptainer, simply run `make apptainer` in the root of the repo.
+To rebuild the standalone `atomworks.io` apptainer, simply run `make apptainer` in the root of the repo.

 If that should not work for some reason, you can also manually build the apptainer image
 ```bash